necosta/collatz-x/README.md

 # collatz-x
-Playground project built in [Crystal](https://crystal-lang.org/) aiming to better understand the [Collatz conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture) nuances and patterns
+Exploratory project built in [Crystal](https://crystal-lang.org/)

+Aims to better understand the nuances and patterns of the [Collatz conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture)

 ### The Collatz conjecture
 Start with any positive integer n and recursively apply the following logic: